 Treating conditions such as diabetes, high blood pressure, and arthritis reduces your risk for developing carpal tunnel syndrome.

-Treating your carpal tunnel early with physical therapy and lifestyle changes can lead to significant long-term improvement and eliminate symptoms.
+Treating your carpal tunnel syndrome early with physical therapy and lifestyle changes can lead to significant long-term improvement and eliminate symptoms.